goncalomb/sane-wasm/README.md

 # SANE WebAssembly (sane-wasm)

-A project to bring the [SANE API](http://www.sane-project.org/intro.html) to the web.
+A project to bring the [SANE API](http://www.sane-project.org/intro.html) to Node.js and the Web using WebAssembly.

-Currently, it only supports USB scanners and is only tested on a browser environment (WebUSB).
+It supports USB scanners on browser environments through the [WebUSB API](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API) and on Node.js using [node-usb](https://github.com/node-usb/node-usb).

 This works by compiling all SANE backends (and required dependencies) to WebAssembly using Emscripten.
 The other key piece is @RReverser's [bridge from libusb to WebUSB](https://github.com/libusb/libusb/pull/1057) ([1](https://web.dev/porting-libusb-to-webusb/)/[2](https://web.dev/porting-gphoto2-to-the-web/)) with [some patching](https://github.com/goncalomb/sane-wasm/issues/1) to support multi-threading.